wso2/k8s-api-operator/scenarios/scenario-24/README.md

-## Scenario 24 - Connect to WSO2 API Manager as event hub to validate JWT subscriptions
+## Scenario 24 - Using event hub in WSO2 API Manager
 - This scenario describes how to connect to WSO2 API Manager as event hub.
 - When you enable connecting to WSO2 API Manager as event hub, micro gateway will connect to API Manager and retrieve the API and subscriptions related data from API Manager.